mekinsie/park-lookup-api/README.md

 ```
 $ rails s
 ```
+Now that the server is running, you may make successfully make API calls.

 ## How To Make an API Call
 Open an API call program such as <a href="https://www.postman.com/downloads/" alt="Link to Postman download">Postman</a>

+_Note: All routes for park requests must have the correct corresponding state id._

  Action |  Route | Description
 | :--- | --- | ---: |
 | Get | /states | _Fetches all states_ |